cwilldoner/practicalwork/README.md

 In general one can say pruning does already meaningful optimization of the network without significant loss of performance, so fine-tuning might not be completely necessary.

+Experiments:

+pruning before and then training (from scratch models) lead to same results as pre-trained model and pruning after it (incl. fine-tuning)

+checked with epochs = 100, no improvement

+checked with different LR scheduler: ReduceLROnPlateau:

+## Results

 ## References
 [1] https://pytorch.org/vision/main/generated/torchvision.datasets.MNIST.html